tkuriyama/toyserver/echoserver_go/README.md

 ## Go Echo Server

-Based on examples from [Eli Bendersky's post](https://eli.thegreenplace.net/2019/unix-domain-sockets-in-go/).
+Based on Unix domain sockets examples from [Eli Bendersky's post](https://eli.thegreenplace.net/2019/unix-domain-sockets-in-go/).

 The server runs in an infinite loop, accepting an arbitrary number of clients.